 This is very quick overview of the use of flags and banners, but hopefully offers you an insight into what the Bible says, and areas to think about when you choose to dance with flags.

 I like to remember it as a visual demonstration of a spiritual truth.
 Just like moving normally, you never know the impact moving with flags and banners can have on you and others who may witness it.
 The colour you use can create just as much impact.

 Finally, want to come try using resources during your worship?
-Then join us on Saturday 9th February where you can try out ways of moving with flags, ribbons and material.
-No prior experience necessary, more info is here!
+Then get in touch with me here to chat about me coming to your church, where you can try out ways of moving with flags, ribbons and material.
+No prior experience necessary!